kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 To fulfill the CBT request associated to this new `VolumeSnapshotDelta` resource , the `cbt-aggapi` will need to retrieve:

-* The `VolumeSnaphot` resources referenced by the `spec.baseVolumeSnapshotName` and `spec.targetVolumeSnapshotName` properties,
+* The `VolumeSnaphot` resources referenced by the `spec.fromVolumeSnapshotName` and `spec.toVolumeSnapshotName` properties,
 * The bounded `VolumeSnapshotContent` resources referenced by the `status.BoundVolumeSnapshotContentName` properties of the `VolumeSnapshot` resources,